HomeArticlesFundamentalsThe Veil of Forgetting

 Why consciousness forgets what it truly is, and how this forgetting transforms existence into an authentic experience of choice, faith, and inner rediscovery.

-May 14, 2026Consciousness9 min read
+May 14, 2026Fundamentals9 min read

 The Veil of Forgetting

 One of the most profound ideas presented in The Law of One is the existence of a veil of forgetting between the conscious mind and the deeper spiritual identity of the being.
-This veil causes the human being to no longer directly remember its origin, the eternal nature of consciousness, or the fundamental unity of all things.
+This veil causes the human being to no longer directly remember their origin, the eternal nature of consciousness, or the fundamental unity of all things.

-Forgetting Makes Choice Authentic
+Forgetting Makes Authentic Choice Possible

 The veil does not hide truth in order to punish the being, but to allow love to be freely chosen.